OpenCHAMI/openchami.org/content/docs/guides/install_slurm.md

 In the case of an error about "Offending ECDSA key in /home/rocky/.ssh/known_hosts:3", wipe the contents of the known hosts file and try the 'scp' command again:
 `> /home/rocky/.ssh/known_hosts`
 {{< /callout >}}

+Continuing **inside the compute node**, setup and start the services for Slurm.

 Enable and start munge service: